kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 PostgREST automatically [generates an OpenAPI spec](http://postgrest.org/en/v5.2/api.html#openapi-support), so my first attempts leveraged this with great success.
 I combined the spec with [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) to generate fully-validated forms which could create and update our database via PostgREST.

-There were a few limitations around display and ordering of the fields so I recently [forked](https://github.com/kiwicopple/postgres-schema) and improved a library which will allow me to inspect our database and create a more robust [JSON Schema](https://json-schema.org/).
+There were a few limitations with displaying and ordering of the fields so I recently [forked](https://github.com/kiwicopple/postgres-schema) and improved a library which will allow me to inspect our database and create a more robust [JSON Schema](https://json-schema.org/).
 It's still early days, however we are moving towards a product that utilises the following developer workflow:

-1. Make changes to the database.
+1. Change the DB: Make changes to the database.
 The API is automatically updated because of PostgREST
-2. Run a script which inspects the database schema and dumps it as valid JSON Schema
+2. Create a JSON Schema: Run a script which inspects the database schema and dumps it as valid JSON Schema
-3. Define any layout customisations using an enrichment schema
+3. Create an enrichment schema: Define any layout customisations using an enrichment schema
-4. Push the new schemas to Prod and the UI is updated automatically
+4. Deploy the schemas: Push the new schemas to Prod and the UI is updated automatically

 As an added bonus, our products are all kept in sync in realtime.
 To achieve this, whenever data changes in the database, Postgres creates a `NOTIFY` event for any insert/update.
 Our Phoenix server listens to the changes and "shouts" the updates to anyone connected to it via websockets.

 Our data flow looks like this:

-1. User A and User B log into HQ.
+1. `User A` and `User B` log into HQ.
 This loads all initial data into the MobX store
-1. User A updates a row in the database by sending a PUT request to PostgREST
+1. `User A` updates a row in the database by sending a PUT request to PostgREST
 1. Postgres notifies our Phoenix server
 1. The Phoenix server notifies everyone who is logged in
 1. HQ looks at the update and updates the MobX store